JikokuAice/JikokuAice/README.md

-# Hi there, I'm Ayush Karki •ᴗ•
+# Hi there, I'm Aice